NCAS-CMS/cfa-conventions/source/cfa.md

 the calendars of the fragments must also be equivalent.

-For instance, if the aggregation variable units are "`days since 2001-01-01`" in the Gregorian calendar and a fragment has units of "`days since 2002-01-01`" in the same calendar, then the reference time of the fragment's units are changed to the earlier date by adding 365 to the fragment's data.
+For instance, if the aggregation variable units are "`days since 2001-01-01`" in the CF standard calendar and a fragment has units of "`days since 2002-01-01`" in the same calendar, then the reference time of the fragment's units are changed to the earlier date by adding 365 to the fragment's data.